-MIFARE 2GO brings mobile ticketing to the busiest cities in the world, making it more convenient to use public transport.
-With MIFARE 2GO, transit agencies benefit from reduced cash handling, decreased card lifecycle management (less paper and plastic) and lower infrastructure costs, while offering time savings for passengers.
+MIFARE 2GO brings mobile ticketing to the busiest cities in the world, making it more convenient to use public transport and access-management solutions.
+With MIFARE 2GO, transit agencies also benefit from reduced cash handling, decreased card lifecycle management (less paper and plastic) and lower infrastructure costs, while offering time savings for passengers.
+Public and private institutions can also increase safety by controlling access.